MatejVitek/SSBC/README.md

 	python compute.py "/path/to/model/results" "/path/to/ground/truth"

-The directory `/path/to/model/results/` should contain a subdirectory for each of your segmentation model(s).
+The directory `/path/to/model/results/` should contain a subdirectory for each of your segmentation models.
 If you are only computing results for a single segmentation model, use only one subdirectory.
 Inside each of these model subdirectories should be two folders: `Predictions` (which contains greyscale probabilistic sclera masks output by your model before thresholding) and `Binarised` (which contains the binary black & white sclera masks obtained after thresholding).
 See below for a sample tree structure with two models called Segmentor and Segmentator:

 	/path/to/model/results/
 	│─── Segmentor/